NorthCoastChurch/IT-Policy/Policy-7-E-mail.md

 - Creating a false identity to bypass policy.
 - Forging or attempting to forge e-mail messages.
 - Using unauthorized e-mail software.
-- Knowingly disabling the automatic scanning of attachments on any North Coast Church personal computer.
+- Knowingly disabling the automatic scanning of attachments on any North Coast Church computer.
 - Knowingly circumventing e-mail security measures.
 - Sending or forwarding joke e-mails, chain letters, or hoax letters.
 - Sending unsolicited messages to large groups, except as required to conduct North Coast Church business.
 - Sending excessively large messages or attachments.
 - Knowingly sending or forwarding email with computer viruses.
 - Setting up or responding on behalf of North Coast Church without management approval.
+- Signing up for personal subscription services using any @northcoastchurch.com address.
+- Signing up for free or paid trials of software products or services without prior authorization from the IT Department.

 All confidential or sensitive North Coast Church material transmitted via e-mail, outside North Coast Church’s network, must be encrypted.
 Passwords to decrypt the data should not be sent via email.